Operación Triunfo series 9: Christmas Gala

-Gala Eurovisión (29 January 2018)
+Eurovision Gala

 The five finalists performed original songs (written by music publishers and internally chosen by the Spanish broadcaster) with the goal of representing Spain at the Eurovision Song Contest 2018.
 Each finalist was allocated a song to be performed solo, three songs were allocated to duet combinations which included the sixth-placed contestant Agoney, and "Camina" was a candidate song performed by the five finalists.
 The Spanish entry for Eurovision was decided by public vote.
 After a first round of voting, the three entries with the most votes from the public advanced to a second round of voting.
 In the second round, the Spanish entry was selected by public vote.